diloc/DAPD_Normalization/README.md

 # DAPD Method
 Digital Adjustment of Plant Development (_DAPD_) is a method that synchronizes shoot phenotypic measurements.
 It uses the plant leaf number to normalizes time-series measurements, such as the projected rosette area and leaf area.
 This method improves accuracy by decreasing the statistical dispersion of time-series of quantitative traits _(Figure 1)_.
 Also, it can identify more outliers than any other central tendency technique on the non-normalized dataset.
+The DAPD method was written in Python programming language and presented in Juptyter notebook pages.

 <figure>